uviclibraries/rstudio/basics-importing-data.md

 <img src="images/rstudio-22.png" alt="rstudio logo" style="float:right;width:220px;"/>
 <br>

-So far, we’ve create our own objects by manually entering all of the data in the console.
+So far, we’ve created our own objects by manually entering all of the data in the console.
 In this section, we’ll learn how to create objects by importing (aka ‘reading’) data (compiled outside of R) into R and visualise it with a histogram.